PostgREST/postgrest-docs/api.rst

   3

-Procedures must be declared with named parameters.
-Procedures declared like
+Functions must be declared with named parameters.
+Functions declared like

 .. code-block:: plpgsql